 In the end Darkstorm accuses Leoric of being weak and reference is made to their opposing plans to rebuild their world.
 Leoric sees a better world, Darkstorm a stronger one.
 Most of the time the villains in our cartoons and comics in the 80s were evil simply because they were.
 Darkstorm genuinely believes only by ruling with an iron fist can his beloved Prysmos regain its strength and position in the heavens.
 Leoric believes in compassion and fairness instead, even if rebuilding takes longer to achieve.
 It’s an interesting dynamic.

-As discussed before Visionaries has no extra features, in fact this issue there’s even only one advertisement.
+As discussed before Visionaries has no extra features, in fact this issue even has only one advertisement and it’s a bit of an abrupt change of pace!
 It isn’t even for the toys the comic is based on which seems a strange choice.
 Instead it’s a promotion for the new Flintstones & Friends title.
-It feels rather out of place here, surely it had a different target audience?
-The fact it’s out twice as often as Visionaries yet has more pages is a bit of a blow for fans of the Knights too.
+It feels rather out of place here; surely it had a different target audience?
+The fact it’s out twice as often as Visionaries yet has more pages is a bit of a blow for fans too.
 The Flintstones comic would last for just under a year, managing 24 issues before being cancelled and rebranded as Cartoon Time.